PurvaDeekshit/AEM-Engineering-Test/README.md

 There are total 5 projects in this repository:
 1. int-to-roman-docker

-   Exposed REST API endpoint: "http://localhost:8080/romannumeral?query={integer}"
+   Exposed REST API endpoint: "http://localhost:8080/romannumeral?query={integer}".
+Each Request generated unique UUID.

    Used Actuator endpoints let you monitor and interact with your application.